1.

 Explanation

-The given hypothesis is a simple, directional hypothesis.
-This is because it clearly states that one variable (normal saline flush with heparin) is more effective than another variable (normal saline flush alone) in maintaining patency of an intermittent intravenous site.
-It is a simple hypothesis because it only involves two variables and a directional hypothesis because it specifies the direction of the expected difference between the two variables.
+This hypothesis is a simple, directional hypothesis because it clearly states that one variable (normal saline flush with heparin) is more effective than another variable (normal saline flush alone) in maintaining patency of an intermittent intravenous site.
+A simple hypothesis involves only two variables—in this case, saline flush with heparin versus saline flush alone—and is directional because it specifies the expected difference or effect between the two variables.
+The directional nature of this hypothesis indicates that one treatment is anticipated to be more effective than the other, guiding the focus of the study on comparing outcomes.

 What type of hypothesis is the following?"Cancer patients who receive music therapy complain less frequently of pain and require less pain medication than cancer patients not receiving music therapy."